 This memorial was erected by the Usui Reiki Ryoho Gakkai in 1927, one year after his death.
 The memorial stone is located at the Saihoji temple in Tokyo.
 The temple is a Pure Land Buddhist ( Jodo Shu) temple.
 It is a three metre stone monument with an inscription honouring Usui Sensei's life.

 Is located about 16 kilometres north of Kyoto.
-The Krama temple is said to be a place of transformation and introspection.
+The Mt Kurama temple is said to be a place of transformation and introspection.
 Many powerful figures in Japanese history have taken spiritual refuge on Mt Kurama over the years.

 15.9.1880 - 10.5.1940

-Dr Hayashi was a retired naval captain and medical doctor.
+Hayashi was a retired naval captain and medic.
 He began studying with Usui in 1925.
-Usui requested that Dr Hayashi set up his own dojo (training centre) and develop the healing aspects of Reiki practice.
+Usui requested that Hayashi set up his own dojo (training centre) and develop the healing aspects of Reiki practice.
 This fact may have saved Reiki from being lost at that time.
 To be able to treat patients in public you had to be an acupuncturist, medical person or massage therapist, Hayashi would be able to continue Usui's work.
 He set up a clinic in Tokyo to give people Reiki Ryoho.
 In this clinic people were treated on a massage table and usually by 2 practitioners.
-We attribute the introduction of the "standard Reiki positions" to Dr Hayashi.
-Dr Hayashi taught 17 Reiki masters.
+We attribute the introduction of the "standard Reiki positions" to Hayashi.
+Hayashi taught 15 Reiki masters.

 24.12.1900 - 12.1980